 October 2019: Square #1, #2, #3; Torx T20, T25

-Lifetime Tip Warranty?
+The Lifetime Tip Warranty

-Press materials say:
+Press materials said:

 This revolutionary advancement in driver bit technology is backed with a Lifetime Tip Warranty ensuring users that they will continue to be able to drive fasteners long after all other bits have failed.

 Press materials also discussed changes being made to the existing Shockwave lineup.

 The upgraded line was engineered to extend bit life with a Custom Alloy76 Steel for up to 50X more life, and will feature a new Wear Guard Tip to protect the fit over the life of the bit.
 An optimized Shockzone also absorbs peak torque and prevents breaking.